 Participants will be randomised using a secure, fully validated, and compliant web-based randomisation system.
-Once deemed eligible, the medically qualified clinician or research nurse from the central clinical team or Hub (as documented on the delegation log) will randomise the participant.
-Participants will be randomised to one study arm using equal allocation ratios corresponding to the number of eligible arms in the trial.
+Once deemed eligible, a medically qualified clinician, research nurse or prescribing pharmacist, as specified in the ISA for the specific IMP involved, from the central clinical team or Hub (as documented on the delegation log) will randomise the participant.
+Participants will be randomised to one trial arm using equal allocation ratios corresponding to the number of eligible arms for which the participant is eligible for in the trial.
 For instance, if there are two active interventions (A & B), the allocation ratio will be 1:1:1 for Usual Care, active A, active B (respectively), such that 33% of participants are randomised to Usual Care.
-If there are 3 active interventions, the allocation ratio will be 1:1:1, such that 25% of participants are randomised to Usual Care and at least one novel antiviral intervention).
+If there are 3 active interventions, the allocation ratio will be 1:1:1:1, such that 25% of participants are randomised to Usual Care.
+Patients must be eligible for at least two arms (Usual Care and at least one novel antiviral intervention).
 Stratification will be by age and vaccination status.